Imangnp/Battleships-game/README.md

 # Data model
 ## Description
-The code defines global variables "NUMBER_OF_SHIPS" and "BOARD_SIZE" that are used to set the number of ships on the board and the size of the board respectively.
+The code defines global variables `NUMBER_OF_SHIPS` and `BOARD_SIZE` that are used to set the number of ships on the board and the size of the board respectively.

 The code consists of three main classes: Guess, Board, and Game: